-Have you ever been had a short brain freeze when thinking about what to cook of what to eat for lunch?
-If you did, you can take a breather and think of the endless possibilities you have when create a healthy and nutritious salad.
-You many need some inspiration as I do sometimes but there is absolutely nothing wrong with that.
-I found my Fennel Salad with Oranges, Tomatoes & Arugula inspiration in the cookbook from Williams-Sonoma.
+Have you ever had a short brain freeze when thinking about what to cook or eat for lunch?
+If you did, you could take a breather and feel the endless possibilities you have when creating a healthy and nutritious salad.
+You may need some inspiration, as I sometimes do, but nothing is wrong with that.
+I found my Fennel Salad with Oranges, Tomatoes & Arugula inspiration in a cookbook from Williams-Sonoma.

-The original recipe was created with blood oranges, which is not very easy to find in many cities or towns.
+The original fennel salad recipe was created with blood oranges, which are not very easy to find in many cities or towns.
 I had to substitute regular oranges or blood oranges.
 I also added a few gourmet tomatoes to make it look more festive.
-This is a delicious and versatile.
+This is delicious and versatile.
 It is versatile because you can substitute the oranges for berries or peaches; those are my favorite substitutions.

 A little bit about fennel from http://www.nutrition-and-you.com/fennel-bulb.html.
 Fennel is a member of the Apiaceae (parsley family) and is related to carrots, caraway, anise, cumin, dill, etc. Scientific name: Foeniculum vulgare var. azoricum.

-Bulb fennel is a cool season perennial herb but grown as annual vegetable crop.
+Bulb fennel is a cool-season perennial herb but is grown as an annual vegetable crop.
 Unlike seed fennel, bulb fennel is a small herb growing up to only 2 feet in height.
-As the plant grows, its thickened lower leaves overlap one above the other to form into a swollen, bulb-like structure just above the ground.
+As the plant grows, its thickened lower leaves overlap one above the other to form a swollen, bulb-like structure just above the ground.
 At maturity, its bulb measures about 3-5 inches in width and about 3 inches in length.

 Health benefits of fennel bulb

-- Fennel bulb is a winter season vegetable.
+- Fennel bulb is a winter season vegetable but you may be able to find it in specialty food market off season.
 It has some noteworthy essential oils, flavonoid anti-oxidants, minerals, and vitamins that have been known to offer health benefits.
 For these versatile qualities, it found use in culinary as well as in medicines since ancient times.

 - Bulb fennel is one of very low calorie vegetables.
 100 g bulb carries just 31 calories.
 Further, it contains generous amounts of fiber (3.1 g/100 g or 8% of RDI) but very little fat, and zero cholesterol.